-I would much rather have a spicy remoulade or a thin sweet and spicy sauce.
+I would much rather have a spicy remoulade or a thin sweet and spicy sauce with my fried calamari.
 One thing about calamari at home is the endless small-batch baskets going into fryer, plus the oil smell.

 Sriracha & Honey Tossed Calamari